singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - If the container technology supports it, add flags to indicate using gpu.
      - null
      - nvidia, amd, null
+   * - x11
+     - Bind mount ~/.Xauthority or a custom path
+     - null
+     - true (uses default path ~/.Xauthority), false/null (do not enable) or a custom path to an x11 file
+   * - home
+     - Specify and bind mount a custom home path
+     - null
+     - custom path for the home, or false/null

 Modules Folder
 --------------